Shafiul23/habee-app/README.md

 ## ✅ Testing

-Run all backend unit tests with:
+Run backend and frontend test suites with:

 ```bash
 ./run_tests.sh
 ```

-This uses a temporary SQLite database so it won't touch your local data.
+Backend tests use a temporary SQLite database so they won't touch your local data.

 ---
 ## 🔜 Coming Soon